Lucid Dreaming

 Inception's Kick: A Hypnic Jerk

-There may also be a form of synasthesia at play during the hypnagogic state.
-Hearing a real-life sound may result in seeing a flash of white light due to some funny cross-wiring in the brain.
-It's actually thought that we all have some degree of synasthesia in waking life; while most of us may have a spacial recognition of the days of the week in our mind's eye, extreme synasthesiasts see numbers as colors, or taste different foods when they hear certain words.
+It's thought that we all have some degrees of synesthesia in waking life.
+While most of us may have a spacial recognition of the days of the week in our mind's eye, extreme synesthetes see numbers as colors, or taste foods when they hear certain words.

 Why Observe My Hypnagogia?